alanl0566/sep11-freedom-project/entries/entry05.md

 ### Previous
 I got a problem with my 'IDE' and some of the kaboom code was not working in the IDE so I have to change IDE to 'Replit'.
 Replit has a lot of replit and they already have some tutorial code for us to review and I thinks is pretty useful.
-After I move my code to replit, me and my parther's code for creating the game we start learning to make a platformer game
+After I move my code to replit, me and my parther.
+We start learning to make our platformer game.

 ```js
     import kaboom from "kaboom"